govau/smart-cities/README.md

 the navigation menu might be `feature/324-nav-menu`.

 # Deployment

+## Manual deployment
 For deployment to a CloudFoundry server simply [install the CLI](https://github.com/cloudfoundry/cli), log in and then `cf push`.
 The `manifest.yml` file can be tweaked if needed.
 Currently we are using a 'static file' buildpack.
 Note that only the `build` directory is deployed, so you should `npm build` before deploying.

+## CI/CD
+CircleCI will test all commits pushed to the repo.
+As soon as a branch is merged to the `master` branch, it will (assuming tests pass) additionally deploy to the `smart-cities-dev` instance.
+To deploy to the `smart-cities-staging` instance, simply push to the `staging` branch.